cornell-brg/engrg1050-mini-lab/docs/index.md

 We are now ready to put together the IoT input device and the IoT output device into a complete IoT system!
 All we need to do is have the IoT output sub-group download their code to their Photon board.
-Try triggering the IR rangefinder on the IoT input device, verify the LED on the IoT input device goes on, use the console to see that the message was sent into the IoT cloud, verify that the LED on the IoT output device goes on, and then confirm that the servo rotates.
+Try triggering the IR rangefinder on the IoT input device, verify that the LED on the IoT input device goes on, use the console to see that the message was sent into the IoT cloud, verify that the LED on the IoT output device goes on, and then confirm that the servo rotates.
 Once this all works, it is now time to polish up the IoT system a bit.